smith/jesyll/README.markdown

 Notice:

-* The metadata (date, title, source-type) in the file takes precedence over the metadata in the filename.
+* The metadata (date, title, body-type) in the file takes precedence over the metadata in the filename.
 (This lets you have "clean URLs" without extensions, among other things)
 * The `$layout` attribute is not part of the source item.
 It is used by